JuliaBooks/Books.jl/docs/contents/getting-started.md

 _generated/serve_example.md
 ```

-To generate all the Julia output, see @sec:embedding-code, use
+To generate all the Julia output (see @sec:embedding-code for more information) use

 ```{.include}
 _generated/generate_example.md
 ```

-As the number of outputs increases, you might want to only update one output.
+As the number of outputs increases, you might want to only update one output:
-For example, if you have a module `Foo` containing a method
-`version() = "This book is written using Julia $VERSION"`, then you can embed the output using `generate_content`:

 ```{.include}
 _generated/generate_content_function_docs.md